bobbycomet/Grix-Preview/README.md

 Grix also uses tray Icons to tell you when a scan happens, when it is asleep, when an issue arises with the level of severity, when everything is fine, and you can right-click to make it quit or sleep.

+UI may change from the current look based on the change of Grix.

 <img width="300" height="300" alt="GrixFix" src="https://github.com/user-attachments/assets/44bf0d65-b20c-4ce0-8955-fdd9c3ab1216" />
 <img width="300" height="300" alt="GrixStudy" src="https://github.com/user-attachments/assets/aa10de42-f782-40e0-afab-90b3ef8af0c3" />